tesseract-robotics/tesseract_python/README.md

 * **tesseract_visualization** – This package contains visualization utilities and libraries.
 * **tesseract_command_language** - This is a generic programing language used as input for motion and process planning.
 It is very similar to how you currently program a robot on an industrial teach pendant.
 * **tesseract_motion_planners** – This package contains a common interface for Planners and includes implementation for OMPL, TrajOpt, TrajOpt IFOPT and Descartes.
-* **tesseract_process_managers** – This package contains a common interface for Process Planning and includes implementation for a wide variaty of process found industrial automation like painting, griding, welding, pick and place and more.
+* **tesseract_task_composer** – This package contains a common interface for task pipelines and includes implementation for a wide variaty of process found industrial automation like painting, griding, welding, pick and place and more.
-* **tesseract_time_parameterization** – This package contains a time parameterization algorithms and includes iteritive spline.
+* **tesseract_time_parameterization** – This package contains a time parameterization algorithms and includes iterative spline.

 ## Related Repositories